dpryan79/bison/README.md

      convenient to overestimate this slightly, so if your genome is 3.8 gigabases, then just use 4000000000 as the genome size.

+  *  bison_merge_CpGs can now take multiple input files at once.

+  *  A number of small bug fixes.

 ###0.2.4
   *  Fixed an off-by-one error in bison_mbias.
 Also, at some point 1-methylation percentage started getting calculated.
 That's been fixed.